PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 ## 1. Introduction to Seal Text Recognition Pipeline
 Seal text recognition is a technology that automatically extracts and recognizes the content of seals from documents or images.
 The recognition of seal text is part of document processing and has many applications in various scenarios, such as contract comparison, warehouse entry and exit review, and invoice reimbursement review.

 The seal text recognition pipeline is used to recognize the text content of seals, extracting the text information from seal images and outputting it in text form.
 This pipeline integrates the industry-renowned end-to-end OCR system PP-OCRv4, supporting the detection and recognition of curved seal text.
 Additionally, this pipeline integrates an optional layout region localization module, which can accurately locate the layout position of the seal within the entire document.
 It also includes optional document image orientation correction and distortion correction functions.
 Based on this pipeline, millisecond-level accurate text content prediction can be achieved on a CPU.
 This pipeline also provides flexible service deployment methods, supporting the use of multiple programming languages on various hardware.
-Moreover, it offers secondary development capabilities, allowing you to train and fine-tune on your own dataset based on this pipeline, and the trained model can be seamlessly integrated.
+Moreover, it offers custom development capabilities, allowing you to train and fine-tune on your own dataset based on this pipeline, and the trained model can be seamlessly integrated.

 <img src="https://paddle-model-ecology.bj.bcebos.com/paddlex/PaddleX3.0/doc_images/practical_tutorial/PP-ChatOCRv3_doc_seal/01.png" style="width: 70%"/>
 <b>The seal text recognition</b> pipeline includes a seal text detection module and a text recognition module, as well as optional layout detection module, document image orientation classification module, and text image correction module.